Juan-Espino/Juan-Espino/README.md

 # Hello, I'm Juan!
-👨‍💻 Aspiring Software Engineer and an all around lover of tech<br>👨🏻‍🎓 Studied Computer Science in the [California State University of Long Beach](https://www.csulb.edu/)<br>🤖 Into all things Full Stack Web Development<br>📖 Currently leaning about Next.js/Server Side Rendering
+👨‍💻 Aspiring Software Engineer and an all around lover of tech<br>👨🏻‍🎓 Studied Computer Science in the [California State University of Long Beach](https://www.csulb.edu/)<br>🤖 Into all things Full Stack Web Development<br>📖 Currently learning about Next.js/Server Side Rendering

 # 💻 Tech Stack: